-Mr. Martin provided a schedule of next steps to finalize the Wake Transit Plan Update, which included dates for the prior comment period and for consideration of adoption by the Executive Board and GoTriangle this month.
-Adoption of the plan is expected this month by both boards.
+Mr. Martin provided a schedule of next steps to finalize the Wake Transit Plan update, which included dates for the prior comment period and for consideration of adoption by the Executive Board and GoTriangle this month.
+He mentioned that the plan is updated every 4 years, this plan update will extend the horizon of the plan through 2030, and covered the schedule and steps taken to the update the plan.
+Adoption of the plan is expected in April 2021 by both boards.